 The Association of Continuity Professionals (ACP) is a non-profit trade association dedicated to fostering continued professional growth and development in effective Contingency & Business Resumption Planning.
 ACP is the recognized premier international networking and information exchange organization in the business continuity industry.

 The San Francisco Bay Area ACP Chapter serves the continuity professionals of the greater Bay Area.
 Our members come from both the private and public sectors and are involved with diciplines such as business continuity, emergency mangement, cyber security, physical security, and supply chain resiliency.

-Our Chapter's Vision Statement: San Francisco Bay Area ACP Chapter - Leading Bay Area organization providing opportunities for professionals to connect and grow through an innovative knowledge network to meet the resiliency demands of today and tomorrow.
+Our Chapter's Vision Statement: San Francisco Bay Area ACP Chapter is a leading Bay Area organization providing opportunities for professionals to connect and grow through an innovative knowledge network to meet the resiliency demands of today and tomorrow.

 ACP membership is open to anyone with an interest in or responsibility for the varied aspects of contingency planning.